qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. note:: |qg| follows desktop guidelines for the location of options and project properties item.
-Consequently related to the OS you are using, location of some of items described above could be located in the :menuselection`view` menu (Panels and Toolbars) or in :menuselection:`Project` for Options.
+Consequently related to the OS you are using, location of some of items described above could be located in the :menuselection:`View` menu (Panels and Toolbars) or in :menuselection:`Project` for Options.

 ..
 FIXME: please add more introduction here